Grouping Data with GROUP BY

 The GROUP BY clause divides rows returned by a query into groups based on one or more columns.
 For each group, you can apply aggregate functions to calculate summary values.

-Think of it like organizing enrollment records: you could group them by semester to count how many students took classes each term, or group courses by department to calculate the average credit load in each program.
+Think of it like organizing orders: you could group them by status to count how many are delivered vs pending, or group products by category to calculate the average price in each category.

 Basic GROUP BY Syntax